Zayn-Rekhi/CS180GroupProject/README.md

 It is utilized in the database class to make sure a user that already exists isn't added again, and is thrown in the createUser method.
 There is one test case:
 1. Checks if the message passed by the parameter matches the message it throws
+2. Ensures that if the user already exists in the database, the create user function (Database.java) don't throw an exception

 ### UserCredentialsException.java
 The UserCredentialsException is thrown whenever a new user is created and their username or password doesn't meet the bare minimum requirements.
 Each username or password is supposed to be 6 characters long and contains no spaces.
 It is thrown in the User constructor if the parameter of username and password is not long enough There is one test case:
-1. Checks if the message passed by the parameter matches the message it throws
+1. (1-3) Checks if the message passed by the parameter matches the message it throws
+2. (4-5) Ensures that invalid credentials passed in the create user function (Database.java) and User constructor (User.java) don't throw an exception